nikoksr/notify/README.md

 )
 ```

+#### Recommendation <a id="recommendation"></a>

+In this example, we use the global `Send()` function.
+Similar to most logging libraries such as
+[zap](https://github.com/uber-go/zap), we provide global functions for convenience.
+However, as with most logging
+libraries, we also recommend avoiding the use of global functions as much as possible.
+Instead, use one of our versatile
+constructor functions to create a new local `Notify` instance and pass it down the stream.

+Read the [library docs](https://pkg.go.dev/github.com/nikoksr/notify) for more information.

 ## Contributing <a id="contributing"></a>

 Yes, please!
 Contributions of all kinds are very welcome!
 Feel free to check our [open issues](https://github.com/nikoksr/notify/issues).
 Please also take a look at the [contribution guidelines](https://github.com/nikoksr/notify/blob/main/CONTRIBUTING.md).